-Project 4, deadline May 2 Quantum Monte Carlo of confined electrons Spring semester 2018 Theoretical background and description of the physical system The aim of this project is to use the Variational Monte Carlo (VMC) method to evaluate the ground state energy, the relative distance between two electrons and expectation values of the kinetic and potential energies of a quantum dots with N = 2 electrons in three dimensions.
+Project 5, deadline December 16, 2020 Quantum Monte Carlo of confined electrons Fall semester 2020 For this project you can collaborate with fellow students and you can hand in a common report.
+This project (together with projects 3 and 4) counts 1/3 of the final mark.
+Theoretical background and description of the physical system The aim of this project is to use the Variational Monte Carlo (VMC) method to evaluate the ground state energy, the relative distance between two electrons and expectation values of the kinetic and potential energies of a quantum dots with N=2 electrons in three dimensions.
 It can be seen as a continuation of project 2, but instead of using eigenvalue solvers we will use a stochastic approach.
 The systems we will focus on is thus a three-dimensional one, with two electrons confined to move in harmonic oscillator like traps.
 As in project 2, we have analytical results for the energy for specific frequencies, see Taut's article in the reference list below.
 Furthermore, for other frequencies, we have our results from project 2 which can be used to test our Monte Carlo results.
 These systems are called quantum dots and constitute a lively research area in condensed matter physics and materials science, with applications spanning from the contruction of quantum circuits to applications to solar cells and nanomedicine.
 Although most studies are done for electrons in two dimensions, we will limit ourselves to the three-dimensional case since it allows us to compare our variational Monte Carlo (VMC) results with what we did in project 2.
 Our aim here is to use the variational Monte Carlo method to study such systems, with an emphasis on understanding correlations due to the repulsive interaction between electrons.
 The advantage of the VMC approach is that we can carry out our calculations using cartesian coordinates.
 The relevant background material can be found in chapter 14 of the lecture notes.